teerjk/TimeAttackGenComp/README.md

 We have also noticed that samples with low levels of sample mixing may not have high discrepancy when compared to another uncontaminated sample from the same individual.
 This is due to the calling of a genotype: low levels of contamination from another sample may not affect genotyping (by design to avoid error from contamination.)
 Viewing the allele frequency plots may be useful: look for 'pinched' allele frequency bands at ~5-10% and ~90-95%.
 If seen in all chromsomes, this suggests sample mixing, although other experiments should be run to confirm.

 ### Todo ###
-1. Allow for running the workflow with BAM, VCF, or snv.smp input files to avoid alignment and genotype calling if not needed.
+1. Allow for running the workflow with VCF or snv.smp input files to avoid genotype calling if not needed.
 1. Address false mismatch due to LOH.
 1. Prepare Docker containers to use within WDL.
+DONE!

 ### Citation ###
-Preprint coming soon!
+Hopefully coming soon!